rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 09:15:43.122 [main] INFO GitHubApp -- GitHub user's repositories: [Repository[name=raise4s, visibility=PUBLIC, uri=https://github.com/rcardin/raise4s], Repository[name=sus4s, visibility=PUBLIC, uri=https://github.com/rcardin/sus4s]]
 ```

-Moreover, at the moment, we have all the building blocks to develop our `race` function, which returns the result of the first task that completes, both if successful or not.
+Moreover, at the moment, we have all the building blocks to develop our `race` function, which returns the result of the first task that is completed, both successful and not.
 Here is the code:

 ```java
 static <T> T race(Callable<T> first, Callable<T> second)